AllenNeuralDynamics/aind-registration_evaluation/README.md

 - Tiff

 ## Keypoint Similarity Alignment Metric
 The keypoint similarity alignment metric is a metric that is currently being developed at the Allen Institute for Neural Dynamics as part of the image stitching evaluation protocol for large-scale image datasets.
 Please, refer to `/scripts/run_misalignment.py` example.
+The current options are `"energy"` and `"maxima"` methods.
+Please, read the documentation to learn more about these options.

 These are some metric examples:
 - Image stitching alignment aberration